 You’re working hard to market your company.
 You’re writing your product descriptions, optimizing your images, and mastering most of the other elements of effective search engine optimization (SEO).

 Still, if you’re like many business owners, one aspect of ecommerce SEO could be giving you trouble: meta descriptions.
-This guide covers what meta descriptions are, how to write compelling meta descriptions and optimize your site for search engines.
+This guide covers what meta descriptions are, and how to write compelling meta descriptions and optimize your site for search engines.

 What is a meta description?